claybrooks/configuration-scoped-service/README.md

 ## Introduction
 A service with a ConfigurationScope has it's lifetime tied to the lifetime of a specific configuration section.
 If the configuration section data never changes during the lifetime of the app, the service is effectively a singleton.
-If the configuration section data changes, the service is reconstructed and made available for use.
+If the configuration section data changes, a new instance of the service is constructed and made available for use.

 You can think of the lifetime of ConfigurationScoped as not longer than Singleton but greater than Scoped.